finbourne/lusid-sdk-python-preview/sdk/docs/WorkspaceApi.md

 # **list_shared_workspaces**
 > PagedResourceListOfWorkspace list_shared_workspaces(as_at=as_at, page=page, sort_by=sort_by, limit=limit, filter=filter)

-[EARLY ACCESS] ListSharedWorkspaces: List shared workspaces.
+[EXPERIMENTAL] ListSharedWorkspaces: List shared workspaces.

 List shared workspaces.